IceWM FAQ and Howto

 +---+---+---+---+---+---+---+---+---+---+

-If you name less desktops you obtain less if you name more you get more.
+If you name less desktops, you obtain less.
+If you name more, you get more.

 For understanding how switching virtual desktops works in IceWM you should imagine that the buttons represent your virtual desktops and that these desktops are arranged in one long row.